 The conference, led by the Professor of Modern and Academic History Number of the Royal Academy of History Carlos Martinez Shaw, aims to establish a historical reflection on the first round the world and, taking as starting point the Capitulations of Valladolid, the circumstances in which the expedition was carried out that definitively opened the way to the first globalization, as well as divulging our knowledge about the figure of Juan Sebastián de Elcano.

-For this historic event, Queen Letizia brought her favorite colour- Red- back.
+For this historic event, Queen Letizia brought her favourite colour- Red back.

-Underneath the coat, Letizia was wearing two-piece red suit by Spanish fashion designer Roberto Torretta.
+Underneath the coat, Letizia was wearing a two-piece red suit by Spanish fashion designer Roberto Torretta.